kwachmat/competitive/README.md

 ## algorithms

-This repository contains some of my solutions to algorithmic tasks and problems that I was hardly trying to beat during various (both offline and online) programming contests.
+This repository contains some of my solutions to algorithmic tasks and problems that I was trying to beat during various (both offline and online) programming contests.
 You can read a few sentences about all of these:

 ---